amasoo280/WRX-Monitor/README.md

 ﻿# CarScraper
 This is a specialized version of a Car monitor that I tweaked for Subaru.
 A python scrapter that monitors car listings on carmax and sends results to a discord webhook.
+I built this entire in Python, using the Requests library and the CarmMax API.

 ## Features
 - Scrapes new Subaru WRX listings from CarMax.